enmanuelduran/enmascript/content/articles/2018-10-12-the-power-of-dynamic-imports-in-javascript-and-react.md

 ## Implementation using React and async/await

-Imagine you have a component that could be lazy-loaded or fetched on a certain event (click), this component would need to be added into our app dynamically and will need to make use of a structure that allow us to update our react app in response to a change, I know, what a better structure than React's state?, it allows us to make dynamic changes in our app and more so let's go ahead and use it.
+Imagine you have a component that could be lazy-loaded or fetched on a certain event (click), this component would need to be added into our app dynamically and will need to make use of a structure that allows us to update our react app in response to a change, I know, what a better structure than React's state?, it allows us to make dynamic changes in our app and more so let's go ahead and use it.

 I'll basically make a very simple implementation that adds the link to our Github in the header dynamically when clicking a div.